 I didn't have enough time to make it.
 So, making sure that I was alone, I clasped my hands together and concentrated.

 "Nunc relinquo et revertuter in terran suam!"

 In a matter of seconds, an aura of ethereal green energy consumed me and, in a flash, I was completely gone from River Street.
 When using magic, it's best to not be seen, but also to make sure you have enough physical stamina to do it.
 Everything around me was green and illuminating like being inside a lava lamp.
-My entire body had dissipated into matter and flew around like a big ball like a Kamehameha ball from DBZ.
+My entire body had dissipated into air and flew around like a small spirit bomb from DBZ.
 I arrived at my destination as I stood in front of the front door of a Victorian-style terraced house.
 I walked in and closed it behind me before taking off my shoes and leaving them beside the entranceway.

 I smelled the fumes of bacon and eggs in the air, but I wasn't concerned about it at the moment while I climbed up the staircase and headed to my room at the end of the second-floor hallway.
 I grabbed whatever clothes I needed—a red shirt and jeans—and headed to the bathroom where I showered and got dressed.